 If you want to hire a Stocker, having well-prepared Stocker Interview Questions is essential for finding a suitable applicant.

-A Stocker is someone who works in a store, stocking shelves with products.
+A Stocker works in a store, stocking shelves with products.

-Most stockers are employed by grocery stores, but there are also stockers who work in other types of retail establishments, such as department stores.
+Grocery stores employ most stockers, but some work in other retail establishments, such as department stores.

 A Stocker typically has a High School Diploma and prior work experience in a similar environment.